Crown Jewel (2025): Main event

+World Heavyweight Champion Seth Rollins defeated Undisputed WWE Champion Cody Rhodes in the main event to win the 2025 men's WWE Crown Jewel Championship.

 The main event was the 2025 men's Crown Jewel Championship match between Raw's World Heavyweight Champion Seth Rollins and SmackDown's Undisputed WWE Champion Cody Rhodes.
 Rollins entered the match wearing the wristwatch Rhodes had previously gifted him, symbolically removing it before the bout began.
-Rhodes gained early momentum, and Rollins became increasingly frustrated with the crowd’s hostile chants, calling him a "wanker".
+Rhodes gained early momentum, and Rollins became increasingly frustrated with the crowd's hostile chants, calling him a "wanker".
 Rollins targeted Rhodes's shoulder and mocked the mannerisms of both Dusty Rhodes and Stardust.
 Both men exchanged signature moves and near-falls, including Rhodes hitting a Vertebreaker and an avalanche Cross Rhodes, while Rollins countered with a Pedigree, a Cross Rhodes of his own, a curb stomp, and a coast-to-coast flying headbutt.
 Late in the match, Rollins retrieved the watch, wrapped it around his fist, and used it to strike Rhodes after a referee distraction.
 He followed with a curb stomp and another curb stomp but from the middle rope to secure the pinfall victory.

 After the match, Triple H presented Rollins with the Crown Jewel ring and championship belt.
 Rollins cut a celebratory promo declaring himself the greatest of all time before posing with Women's Crown Jewel Champion Stephanie Vaquer, who Rollins warned that his wife, Becky Lynch, was coming for her title.

 Reception

-The event received generally positive reviews from critics, with the Cena-Styles bout being granted high acclaim.
+The event received generally positive reviews from critics, with the Cena-Styles bout being universally acclaimed.
 ESPN writer Andreas Hale rated the event a B, stating that the show "stumbled out of the gate with a relatively tame street fight and a far too brief fight between women's champions" and that it was "rescued by an absolutely stellar match between Cena and Styles that put an excellent bookend to their rivalry".
 He called the event "a memorable bounce-back for WWE after a middling Wrestlepalooza", which had received a negative reception and a C rating from Hale.

-Wrestling Observer Newsletter's Dave Meltzer rated the men's and women's Crown Jewel Championship matches 3.75 and 3.25 stars respectively, the tag team match 4.25 stars, the Australian Street Fight 3.5 stars, and the Cena vs. Styles match 4.75 stars (the highest rating of the night).
+Wrestling Observer Newsletters Dave Meltzer rated the men's and women's Crown Jewel Championship matches 3.75 and 3.25 stars respectively, the tag team match 4.25 stars, the Australian Street Fight 3.5 stars, and the Cena vs. Styles match 4.75 stars (the highest rating of the night).